ls1intum/Artemis/docs/user/exercises/textual.rst

     .. figure:: general/feedback-modal.png
               :align: center

-- If automatic assessment suggestions were enabled for the exercise, you would get available suggestions from the service |athena|.
+- If automatic assessment suggestions were enabled for the exercise, you would get available suggestions from the service `Athena <https://github.com/ls1intum/Athena>`_.
 More details about this service can be found in the following research papers:
 :cite:t:`bernius2022machine`
 :cite:t:`bernius2021machine`
 :cite:t:`bernius2021computer`